Nativity of St. John the Baptist Orthodox Church, O.C.A.

 From the South

-Take Rt 220 south to junction with Rt 322 west at Port Matilda.
-At traffic signal at Port Matilda, turn right and follow 322 west (note that Rt 220 will proceed straight through the light and head south to Tyrone and Altoona).
+Take I-99 south to exit for Rt 322 west near Port Matilda, and follow 322 west (note that I-99 will proceed south to Tyrone and Altoona).
 Follow Rt 322 west for 12 miles to Philipsburg.
 At the traffic light, turn left (Presqueisle St).
 Rt 322 west continues straight.
 Proceed straight through three traffic signals (after the light above) and follow the road across railroad tracks, over a bridge, past J J Powell Oil Distribution Center and the Little League field (all on the left) until the road T's.
 At the T, turn left onto Laura St and the Church will be about 50 yards up on the left.

 From Interstate 80